HomeHealthCory Booker's Fasting Strategy Helped Him Break the Filibuster Record

 At its core, intermittent fasting is a pattern that features periods of fasting and eating.
-The premise is this: When our insulin levels drop far enough and for long enough, as they do when we fast, we’re able burn off fat.
+The premise is this: When our insulin levels drop far enough and for long enough, as they do when we fast, we can burn off fat.

-• dramatic caloric reduction is dropping from 2,000 calories to 500 calories
+• dramatic caloric reduction from 2,000 calories to 500 calories

 • time-restricted eating, where you eat every day but during only a limited number of hours—maybe a six- to eight-hour window